-At four years old, I earned a scholarship to a predominately-white prep school.
+At four years old, I earned a scholarship to an elite, predominately-white prep school.
 Even at such a young age, I understood the “opportunity” before me—that if I worked hard, I could have things that I didn’t see in my poor, all-black neighborhood on the other side of town.
-And while the big, beautiful newness ahead excited me, the disparity between it and the world I’d come from unsettled me.
+And while the big, beautiful newness ahead excited me, the disparity between it and the world I’d come from didn’t quite sit right with me.

-By 32, I had a graduate degree, a lucrative job, had saved money and worked hard for years but I didn’t have the security, esteem, belonging or self-actualization I’d expected to come with all of that.
+By 32, I had a graduate degree and years of saving hard work under my belt, but I didn’t have the security, esteem, belonging or self-actualization I’d expected to come with all of that.
 Money couldn’t spend away those needs.

 With all the energy, effort and emotion that simply “getting by” required, I couldn’t imagine going on for anything less than the dynamic, fulfilling life I craved.
 And I believed that I—with my talent, time, curiosity, creativity, passion, persistence, determination and patience—could realize my vision on way less money than my job could.